 be a very effective method of treatment.
 In a healthy person, the energy field

 is evenly balanced and harmonious, but where there is dis-ease, imbalance and

 disharmony can be felt.
-Healing practitioners learn to sensitize their hands and
+Healing facilitators learn to sensitize their hands and

 inner perception to examine the energy field in detail in order to find

 alterations in the flow of the energy field.
-The practitioner does not touch the
+The facilitator does not touch the

 individual, but works away from the body.

 A brief history is obtained prior to each treatment.
 The individual is